Residually finite non-exact groups: Introduction

 \section{Introduction}

 A finitely generated group is \emph{non-exact} if its reduced $C^{\ast}$--algebra is non-exact.
 Equivalently, it has no Guoliang Yu's property A (see e.g.\ \cite[Chapter 11.5]{Roe-book}).
 Most classical groups are \emph{exact}, that is, are not non-exact.
-Basically, at the moment there are only two constructions of non-exact groups: the construction of the so-called \emph{Gromov monsters} \cite{Gromov2003}, and author's construction of groups containing isometrically expanders \cite{Osajda-Monster}.
+The first examples of non-exact groups were the so-called \emph{Gromov monsters} \cite{Gromov2003}.
+In this paper we rely on author's construction of groups containing isometrically expanders \cite{Osajda-Monster}.
 The isometric embedding of an expanding family of graphs performed in the latter construction is possible thanks to using a graphical small cancellation.
 That particular construction is crucial for results in the current paper. \begin{mtheorem} There exist finitely generated residually finite non-exact groups defined by infinite graphical small cancellation presentations. \end{mtheorem} This answers one of few questions from the Open Problems chapter of the Brown-Ozawa book \cite[Problem 10.4.6]{BrownOzawa-book}.
 Some motivations for the question can be found there.
-Note that the groups we construct are also the first examples of sofic non-exact groups.
 Our interest in the problem is twofold: First, we plan to use residually finite non-exact groups constructed here for producing other, essentially new examples of non-exact groups; Second, we believe that our examples might be useful for constructing and studying metric spaces with interesting new coarse geometric features.
 More precisely, let $G$ be a finitely generated infinite residually finite group, and let $( N_i )_{i=1}^{\infty}$ be a sequence of its finite index normal subgroups with $\bigcap_{i=1}^{\infty}N_i = \{ 1\}$.
 The \emph{box space} of $G$ corresponding to $(N_i)$ is the coarse disjoint union $\bigsqcup_{i=1}^{\infty} G/N_i$, with each $G/N_i$ endowed with the word metric coming from a given finite generating set for $G$.
 Properties of the group $G$ are often related to coarse geometric properties of its box space.
 For example, a group is amenable iff its box space has property A \cite[Proposition 11.39]{Roe-book}.
 Box spaces provide a powerful method for producing metric spaces with interesting coarse geometric features (see e.g.\ \cite[Chapter 11.3]{Roe-book}).
 The groups constructed in the current article open a way to studying box spaces of non-exact groups and make the following questions meaningful. \begin{questions} What are coarse geometric properties of box spaces of non-exact groups?
 Can non-exactness of a group be characterized by coarse geometric properties of its box space?\footnote{After circulating the first version of the article I was informed that Thibault Pillon introduced a notion of ``fibred property A", and proved that a finitely generated residually finite group is exact iff its box space has this property (unpublished).} \end{questions}